shankarmsy/shankarmsy.github.io/stories/intro.md

 >***From my own experience, I've always learned things better and faster when I tried to teach it to someone.
 So that in essence is the mission statement for this blog***

 Comments are most welcome.
-Word of caution, I do not have a PhD or a Masters and learn much of this on my own so if you're an expert tell me what I can/should change and why.
-I appreciate constructive feedback in any form or shape and take expert rebuttals on the chin.
+I always appreciate constructive feedback in any form or shape and take expert rebuttals on the chin.

 If you have the luxury of time click [here](/stories/background.html) to learn more about my background and hear why I chose Data Science.
 Otherwise, Happy reading!